 I also grouped strands along the soumak finish at the top end for added depth.

 When you are ready to remove your weaving, simply slide a dowel or branch through the loops along the top and pull off the loom (the fringes pop off easily along the bottom).

 Can you identify each of the techniques used in this weaving?
 Here is the breakdown:

 Now you are ready to hang up your masterpiece!

 I hope these 5 simple ways to add texture have sparked some ideas to get you started with added variation to your weaving.

-Like the look of textured, creamy wall weavings, but don’t have the time to make your own?
-Try my favourite affordable options on Handmade at Amazon:
+Like the look of textured, creamy yarn wall hangings, but don’t have the time to make your own?
+Try my favourite affordable options on Amazon like these Yarn Wall Hangings.

 Experiment and have fun 🙂